catalystcalifornia/fresnoripa/README.md

 Population Estimates by Age and Race

 * U.S. Census Bureau, 2017-2021, American Community Survey, 5-Year Estimates.
 Tables DP05, B04006, B02015, B02018, S0101.
 Retrieved from https://data.census.gov/cedsci/.
-mote

 ### Data Limitations

 As with all data, the findings seen in this analysis are dependent on the quality of the data collected.
 We strongly encourage readers and data analysts to consider the limitations of RIPA data when interpreting findings or using RIPA data.
 For instance, RIPA data are collected under state regulations for all law enforcement agencies, but this at times limits the applicability of data elements at the local level.
-For this project, this translated to officer assignment types collected under RIPA poorly correlating with SDPD units that conduct gang profiling.
+The Fresno RIPA data set does not include any geographic information for the stops, therefore any stop analysis lacks information on where the stops are occurring.
 RIPA data are also based on officers’ reports.
 The information attached to each stop is solely based on officer disclosure and perceptions.
 For example, officers report what they perceive as the race(s) of the people they stopped, rather than having the people they stopped self-report their race(s).
 We encourage researchers using RIPA data to ground truth trends seen in the data with community to identify discrepancies between the data collected and everyday community experiences.
 For a full discussion of limitations, please see our [Methodology document](https://github.com/catalystcalifornia/sdpillars/blob/main/Methodology_Gang_Profiling_SDPD.pdf)

 <p align="right">(<a href="#top">back to top</a>)</p>